Technical SEO

 Can a webpage be indexed in Google without crawling?

-However, in rare situations, Google has the ability to include a web page's URL in its search results without actually crawling the page, although this doesn't happen often.
+However, in rare instances, Google may list a page’s URL in search results without crawling it.

-In such cases, Google uses the text of the URL and any anchor text to understand what the page is about.
-However, the page's description won't be shown in the search results.
+In such cases, Google uses the page's URL and anchor text from external links to get a basic idea of what it’s about.
+However, no description will be displayed in the search snippet.

 Related Articles